jhedstrom/drupalextension/doc/localinstall.rst

     bin/behat --init

-7. Edit features/bootstrap/FeatureContext.php so that it matches the following:
+7. This will generate a FeatureContext.php file that looks like:

   .. literalinclude:: _static/snippets/FeatureContext.php.inc
      :language: php
      :linenos:
      :emphasize-lines: 13

-  This will make your FeatureContext.php aware of both the Drupal Extension and the Mink Extension, so you'll be able to take advantage of their drivers and step definitions and add your own custom step definitions as well.
+  This FeatureContext.php will be aware of both the Drupal Extension and the Mink Extension, so you'll be able to take advantage of their drivers add your own custom step definitions as well.

 8. To ensure everything is set up appropriately, type::